 May 2020 Dome of the Month

 Daniel and Kerry Branagan use their 26′ Growing Dome a little differently than most.
 Instead of growing food or flowers, their greenhouse is filled with beautiful lush succulents of all shapes and sizes.
-Kerry’s love for succulents came about as a child at her grandmas when she saw her first hen and chick succulent.
+Kerry’s love for succulent plants came about as a child at her grandmas when she saw her first hen and chick succulent.
 She was fascinated by it.

-For the past 16 years, Kerry and Daniel have been collecting succulents from all over the world on their travels.
+For the past 16 years, Kerry and Daniel have been collecting succulent plants from all over the world on their travels.
 Where most people might buy a small trinket as a trip memento, Kerry and Daniel pick out a unique succulent.
 As you can imagine, they have collected many “souvenier succulents”; jade, aloe vera, echeveria varieties.
 Her favorite is a sizeable canary island aeonium that they bought on a trip to San Fransisco.